Alberta among the Last Two to Opt in

 A view of Canada’s Gambling Industry

-The widespread acceptance of gambling in Canada started in 1969 when the Criminal Code was altered to allow provinces to raise money for meaningful causes through regulated lotteries.
+The widespread acceptance of online gambling in Canada started in 1969 when the Criminal Code was altered to allow provinces to raise money for meaningful causes through regulated lotteries.
 Currently, lotteries are a great source of revenue for the provincial governments.
 There has also been an increase in government-controlled gambling has developed to include other types of gambling including casino gambling.

 While gambling is permitted in Canada, it is regulated by and differs in each of the 10 provinces.
 All gaming organizations are expected to follow the laws spelled out by their province.